abilian/abilian-devtools/README.md

 References
 ----------

 [This presentation](https://speakerdeck.com/sfermigier/python-quality-engineering-a-tour-of-best-practices) was given in 2017 at the Paris Open Source Summit (POSS).
-Many tools have evolved or appeared since then, but the general principles are still valid:
+Many tools have evolved or appeared since then, but the general principles are still valid.